vandadnp/dartpad_workshop_starter/public/text_input/instructions.md

 Notice how we are using a `TextEditingController` in this example.
 In Flutter, this is the proxy object that allows you to get notifications of changes inside a `TextField`, much like our custom `Binding` object in the SwiftUI code.

 Note also how we are overriding the `initState()` and `dispose()` functions of our `StatefulWidget`.
 These functions are called as your stateful widget is initialized and then disposed and removed from the widget tree so they are perfect for mounting new objects and disposing of them later.
-This could however get quite tiresom and for that there are packages available that remove the boilerplate code, such as the Flutter Hooks package which I've explained in great details in this video: [https://youtu.be/XsbxM1Aztpo](https://youtu.be/XsbxM1Aztpo)
+This could however get quite tiresome and for that there are packages available that remove the boilerplate code, such as the Flutter Hooks package which I've explained in great details in this video: [https://youtu.be/XsbxM1Aztpo](https://youtu.be/XsbxM1Aztpo)

 # Challenge